jimbraithwaite/jim/pages/living-with-leukaemia.md

 I lost count of the number of tests.
 I was kept in my own room, but there were other patients on the ward.
 I was on the forth floor in the old wing of the LGI - a haunting place at best of times.
 I remember being stood up against the window, staring out at the city square below.
 A nurse joked - _don't do it, it's not that bad_.
 I laughed.
 The irony wasn't lost on me.

 Eventually the diagnosis came; I had Chronic Myeloid Leukaemia.
-Inn the chronic phase.
+Currently in the chronic phase.
 Lots of consultation, lots of questions, lots of harrowing leaflets.
 Trying to take it all in, through the fog.

 I was sent home with a sack of large, brightly coloured pills (hydroxyurea).